mickfuzz/makecode-platformer-101/learningDimensions_archive_nov_2020.md

 * **Why is it needed:** In eco-systems balancing loops work to keep a system stable, preventing there from being too many predators for example, as they will die off if there isn't enough food for them to prey on.
 In games balance is needed to maintain the right level of challenge for the player.

 * **How it happens in practice:** Examples include:
       - gravity acting as a balancing force to jump velocity
       - keeping a check on the number of enemies that the player has to face so that the game doesn't become impossible

 ## Design Practices

-### Defining Design Practices

-This mapping of design practices encompasses concepts from the following frameworks.

-* Design Thinking Skills: This [computational thinking definition of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf) contains a section on design practices afforded by the Scratch media authoring tool.
-His creative design spiral is similar.
-* 21st Century Skills: There certain elements of key 21st Century Skills like communication, collaboration, critical thinking and creativity that are key to design practices.
-* Digital and web literacy: The [web literacy project by Mozilla maps](https://foundation.mozilla.org/en/initiatives/web-literacy/
-) maps digital skills suited to collaborative and digital game making, some element are included here.
+This adaptation of design-based concepts to game making is inspired by the [computational thinking definition of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).

 ### Goal Setting